Advertiser Disclosure

 If you’re consolidating to make multiple payments easier to stay on top of, there may be better options for you.
 That’s especially true if you have loans that are better off remaining unconsolidated, such as parent PLUS or Perkins loans.

 And paying multiple loan bills each month isn’t impossible.
-For example, you can make a monthly budget using a budgeting app like Tiller or Mint.
+For example, you can make a monthly budget using a budgeting app like Tiller.
 Seeing all your recurring bills in one place can help ensure you make all your payments on time.

 If you’re consolidating because you need a lower monthly payment, explore income-driven repayment plans.
 Just don’t get trapped in a cycle of ongoing debt.
 It’s easy to forgo savings when you’re living paycheck to paycheck.
 But you’ll miss out significantly if you don’t invest in yourself while you’re paying off student loan debt for what could potentially be decades.